 Featured Image, Audrey Hepburn/Breakfast at Tiffany’s

 Taking care of the mind, body and soul can seem like a never ending job, however when you immerse yourself in the spa lifestyle, self-care becomes a lot more doable.
-The trick to cultivating an at-home spa is repeated rituals.
-Take the hard work out of self-care with regular routines that eventually become second nature.
-The obvious examples of this are: regular hot baths, skincare routines and daily meditation.
+The trick to cultivating an at-home spa is the set-up and welcomed repeated rituals.
+Take the hard work out of self-care with regular routines (such as dry brushing, or hanging a eucalyptus in your shower) that eventually become second nature.
 Think of your body as your temple and your home as your house of worship.
-Devoting time to your wellbeing happens with a decision on the inside, from the moment you wake up to the moment you drift off to sleep.
+From the moment you wake up to the moment you drift off to sleep, devoting time to your wellbeing happens with a decision on the inside.

-Let us get you practicing more self love.
+Let us get you practicing more self love with our at-home spa guide.
 It is time to learn that wellness is not a luxury.
 It should not be reserved for just the privileged, but be made widely accessible.
 Whoever you are, wherever you are, know that you are important and deserving of love, relaxation and self-care.
 First, learn to set up your home like a spa director, then infuse tranquility into your every day life with tips from Cultivating an At-Home Spa Part I & Part II.

 RELAXING & EXFOLIATING BODY TREATMENTS